JimmyKenMerchant/RaspberryPi/README.md

 extern void arm32_dsb();
 ```

-* Lines written above are codes in share/include/system32.h. arm32_sleep accesses restricted memory area, so this should be a system call.
-Besides, `arm32_dsb` does not access restricted memory area, so just coding like `extern void arm32_dsb()`. `_sleep` is defined as a void type (no return), even though this function returns zero in assembly.
+* Lines written above are codes in share/include/system32.h.
+The function, `arm32_sleep`, accesses restricted memory area, so this should be a system call.
+Besides, `arm32_dsb` does not access restricted memory area, so just coding like `extern void arm32_dsb()`.
+An under bar before the name of a function like `_sleep` indicates the function is a system call.
+An under bar indicates labels for interrupt vectors of this system. `_sleep` is defined as a void type (no return), even though this function returns zero in Asm with ACR.

 ```c
 __attribute__((noinline)) void _sleep( uint32 u_seconds )